Master of Science Admission Requirements

 - Information regarding recognition of licensure in other states, or other matters related to licensure may be obtained from the BRN at the following address: California Board of Registered Nursing, P.O.
 Box 944210, Sacramento, CA 94244-2100.

 - Some specialties may require additional experience:

-- NNP/NEO-CNS—two years of acute care nursing experience with infants/neonates
+- Adult-Gerontology Acute Care Nurse Practitioner (AGACNP)—two years of adult acute care nursing experience

-- FNP—two years of experience and intention to work as APN in primary care
+- Family Nurse Practitioner (FNP) — two years of experience and intention to work as APN in primary care preferred

-- AGACNP—two years of adult acute care nursing experience
+- Neonatal Nursing — two years of acute care nursing experience with infants/neonates